am16br/SHA-256/README.md

 # SHA-256

-An implementation in C++ and Python
+An implementation in C++ and another in Python